Error (Hong Kong group): 2021–2022: Rising popularity

 Error released two singles, "I Promise" and "We Don't Chok" (我們不Chok) in 2021.
 They also hosted a reality pageant show, Miss Mask Pageant in March, and each member led a team in the contest.
 This drew comments from ViuTV's competitor, TVB's deputy general manager Eric Tsang, who dismissed ViuTV for its low viewership and the show for being a niche.
 On 11 April, before the airing of the final, Denis Kwok sarcastically rebutted Tsang's comments; it became a boost in his popularity, as well as the group's.
 In May, Error's reality show Error Selfish Project was the rage in Hong Kong, the server of ViuTV's website even faced technical problems during the upload of last episode due to the traffic to the website.
 They were awarded "Best Groups" at 2021 Metro Radio Music Awards, and "Annual Groups Bronze Award" at Chill Club Chart Award Presentation 21/22.

 In 2022, Error released two singles, "Love on Duty" (愛情值日生) and "Never Come Back", and they were awarded "Best Groups" at 2022 Metro Radio Music Awards for two consecutive years.

+In 2026, Error made a fresh start following the suspension incident involving 193 and Poki.
+After one year and five months, the members of Error finally reunited and made their first joint appearance on the show VIURIETY to debut their new song "Inseparable."
+The core message of the song is that they will never separate.